-July Wrap Up: Bias Tech, CX Strategy & Digital Readiness
+July Wrap Up: Biased Tech, CX Strategy & Digital Readiness

-Cut through the content noise, and go straight for value.
-These nine articles were hand selected to provoke thought, inform and inspire.
+Cut through the content noise and go straight for value.
+We hand selected these 9 articles on technology, CX strategy, and digital readiness just for you.

 The future of AI in the workplace is a hot topic.
 However, the discussion usually takes a negative tone anticipating a huge loss of jobs in favor of automation.
 In this article by Venturebeat, Tim Sox discusses a big positive, specifically, how AI can free up human resources from mundane tasks to focus on innovation.

 Wondering why you should be investing in customer experience?
 The need to improve CX is not created equally in every industry.
 Rather than just blindly following the hype, examine and define exactly why it is important for your brand.
 In this Gartner article, Augie Ray segments and details the CX equation for brands in verticals with unique situations.
 Determining why CX strategy is important for your business is the first step of solid strategy.

 “An increasing body of research and criticism suggests that algorithms and artificial intelligence aren’t necessarily a panacea for ending prejudice, and they can have disproportionate impacts on groups that are already socially disadvantaged, particularly people of color.” -Laura Hudson

 Machines have long been viewed as objective decision makers.
 But what if we were wrong?
 FiveThirtyEight argues that our algorithms are as bias as their makers, and this handicap is threatening the equality of social systems.

 In the past two decades, the role of design has come a long way.
 Today, following the example of giants such as Google and Apple, user experience has become an inseparable aspect of brand strategy.
 In this article by SDTimes, Alexandra Weber Morales looks to leaders in the field to identify emerging design trends.
 Read up on how your business can tackle the next frontier of design.